chihacknight/chihacknight.org/_posts/blog/2015-09-28-meet-team-chi-hack-night.md

 **Why did you join Chi Hack Night?**

 I joined Hack Night back in the day, when I was a young bureaucrat at Chicago Public Schools.
-I noticed on Twitter that a group he had never heard of had produced a lovely map to help parents, students, teachers navigate the school system — way better than the maps CPS offered on their website at the time!
+I noticed on Twitter that a group I had never heard of had produced a lovely map to help parents, students, teachers navigate the school system — way better than the maps CPS offered on their website at the time!
 I simply had to find out who these Hack Night people were.

 **Who are you interested in meeting?**